esmeralday/esmeralday.github.io/index.md

 ## Modelling

-The soft robotic limb will need to be modeled in simulation before learning algorithms can be tested on it.
-To achieve realistic results it is important that the software used has certain properties; for example, the ability to accurately model soft materials.
+Modelling soft robots is a problematic task as many simulation softwares are unable to realistically mimic the properties of soft, flexible materials.
+For this project, a soft robotic limb is modeled in simulation before learning algorithms can be tested on it.
+To achieve realistic results it is important that the software used has certain properties; for example, the ability to accurately model soft materials and the ability to use it to test the machine learning models.

+A software called SOFA (Simulation Open Framework Architecture) which is primarily used in simulation in medical fields has a soft robotics plugin which can be used to achieve the task at hand.
+Several tutorials can be found online on Youtube and some documentation is also included with the software when it is downloaded.

 ## Welcome to GitHub Pages